Note from the Author, Amy Hoover:

-For most of the 1990's I flew around the Idaho back country and taught flying in Boise (except for a short stint as a corporate pilot flying a rice rocket).
+For most of the 1990’s I flew around the Idaho back country and taught flying in Boise (except for a short stint as a corporate pilot).
 During that time I learned many valuable lessons and made lots of friends in the back country aviation world.
-One of my main mentors, the late Lyn Clark invited me to join her and Lori MacNichol, another flight instructor from McCall, in forming the McCall Mountain/Canyon Flying Seminars.
-We saw that general aviation flying in the Idaho backcountry was growing more popular, and we wanted to do our part to promote education and safety flying in that unique area.
-Sadly Lyn, the anchor of the company and good friend died in 1997 after our first year conducting seminars.
-For the next several years I finished what Lyn had started and developed the curriculum and training materials that are still in use today at many of the popular mountain canyon flying seminar courses.
-You can see some of it on this web site and in articles written for Pilot Getaways magazine.
+One of my mentors, the late Lyn Clark, invited me to join her and Lori MacNichol, another flight instructor from McCall, in forming the McCall Mountain/Canyon Flying Seminars.
+We noticed general aviation flying in the Idaho backcountry was growing more popular and wanted to promote education and safety.
+Sadly Lyn, the anchor of the company and good friend, died in 1997 after our first year conducting seminars.
+For the next several years I carried on and developed the curriculum and training materials that are still in use today in the popular mountain canyon flying seminar courses.
+You can see some of it on this web site and in articles published in Pilot Getaways magazine.

 Realizing I wanted to reach out to a broader spectrum in aviation education, I took a position as Director of the Professional Pilot Program at Mt.
-Hood Community College in Oregon while completing my Ph.D. in Education, and in 2003 joined the faculty at Central Washington University in Ellensburg, Washington, where I am now Professor and Department Chair.
+Hood Community College in Oregon while completing my Ph.D. in Education, and in 2003 joined the faculty at Central Washington University in Ellensburg, Washington, where I am now a Full Professor.

-The basis for my writings are a body of knowledge shared by back country and mountain pilots who make their living in Idaho's wilderness, as well as my own experiences flying and teaching in the mountain west.
-In particular, I want to acknowledge my friend, mentor, and pilot, the late I.E. "Lyn" Clark.
-Our many long discussions about flight instruction and her sound and thorough knowledge and advice have served e well.
-Additionally, I owe much of my attitudes about flying to one of my personal heroes, the late Jim Larkin, WWII Pilot, Forest Service Pilot, back country, and Idaho Aviation Hall of Fame inductee.
-Jim's vast knowledge, experience, advice, and humor have been a source of constant inspiration to me, as is his memory.
+The basis for my writings are a body of knowledge shared by back country and mountain pilots as well as my own experiences flying and teaching in the mountain west.
+In particular, I want to acknowledge the late I.E. “Lyn” Clark and also back country pilot extraordinaire Mike Dorris, of Sawtooth Flying Service.
+Additionally, I owe much of my attitudes about flying to one of my personal heroes, the late Jim Larkin, WWII Pilot, Forest Service Pilot, back country pilot, and Idaho Aviation Hall of Fame inductee.
+Jim’s vast knowledge, experience, advice, and humor have been a source of constant inspiration to me, as is his memory.

-After having given over 3000 hours of back country flight instruction and over 75 professional presentations on mountain and canyon flying to various organizations throughout the united states, including FAA, Alaska Airman Association, Idaho Aviation Association, Washington Pilots Association, Oregon Pilot's Association, Columbia Aviation Association, Women in Aviation International, International 99's, State of Washington Dept. of Aviation, and more, I still love flying in the back country.
-My favorite place to fly in Idaho is......(you know I won't give away that secret unless you come and fly with me!).
+I have now given over 3000 hours of back country flight instruction and over 90 professional presentations on mountain and canyon flying to various organizations throughout the united states, including FAA, Alaska Airman Association, Idaho Aviation Association, Washington Pilots Association, Oregon Pilot’s Association, Columbia Aviation Association, Women in Aviation International, International 99’s, State of Washington Dept. of Aviation, and more.
+I still love flying in the back country.
+My favorite place to fly in Idaho is……(you know I won’t give away that secret unless you come and fly with me!).